furiousbean/qrupdate/README.md

 A tiny R package which implements fast update of QR decomposition of a matrix.

 These operations are implemented:
--Add a column to QR decomposition
+    -    Add a column to QR decomposition
--Remove a column from QR decomposition
+    -   Remove a column from QR decomposition
--Add a row to QR decomposition
+    -   Add a row to QR decomposition
--Remove a row from QR decomposition
+    -   Remove a row from QR decomposition
--Solve a system of order n by n for given QR decomposition
+    -   Solve a system of order n by n for given QR decomposition

 ## How to install
 ```r